Crude Oil Transport and Storage in Washington State

 Washington is seeing oil transport evolve.
 As health professionals, we know that our communities are threatened by projects that increase the volume of oil moving through out state.

 Learn more about this critically important issue by reviewing our position statement on crude oil transport and storage (2015), and our Policy Position Opposing the Siting of Crude Oil Terminals within Population Centers (2014).

+We have celebrated a number of other wins along the way.
 In January 2017, the Washington Supreme Court ruled that the Ocean Resources Management Act (ORMA)'s strict permitting requirements apply to crude oil shipping terminals.
 This effectively blocked Contanda (formerly Westway)'s proposed crude-by-rail terminal in Hoquiam, WA.
-However, Contanda is now considering other materials they can ship while abiding by ORMA's restrictions.
-Though the company will most likely not be shipping crude oil (a major win for the health and safety of those in Grays Harbor County), there are still many health-hazardous options on the table.
+Learn more about the history of these proposed projects here.
 Learn more about the project here.

 Tesoro-Savage Terminal Proposed in Vancouver, WA

-The proposed largest crude oil handling facility in North America could receive 360,000 barrels (over 15 million gallons) of crude oil daily.
-Oil train terminals are major sources of toxic air pollution, and Tesoro would release incredible amounts of smog-forming volatile organic compounds (VOCs), diesel exhaust, carbon monoxide, nitrogen oxides, and other pollutants linked to increased cancer rates.
-This terminal would endanger our health, the safety of our communities, and the waterways nearby.
-We can’t afford a derailment, spill, or increase in air pollution.
-Learn more about the project here.
+In March, 2018, Vancouver Energy canceled its lease with the Port of Vancouver.
+The decision marked the decisive end and victory in a community campaign that lasted over five years to stop what would have been the largest oil terminal in North America.
+It would have received 360,000 barrels (over 15 million gallons) of crude oil, carried by four mile-long oil trains, daily.
+Oil train terminals are major sources of toxic air pollution, and the Vancouver Energy (formerly Tesoro-Savage) facility would have released incredible amounts of smog-forming volatile organic compounds (VOCs), diesel exhaust, carbon monoxide, nitrogen oxides, and other pollutants linked to increased cancer rates.

 For more information: